intel-analytics/BigDL-2.x/docs/docs/Keras2StyleAPIGuide/Layers/convolutional.md

             Note that `"same"` is slightly inconsistent across backends with `strides` != 1.
 * `data_format`: Number of columns in the convolution kernel.
 * `activation`: Activation function to use.
-See [here](activation/#available-activations) for available activation strings.
             If you don't specify anything, no activation is applied (ie. "linear" activation: `a(x) = x`).
 * `use_bias`: Boolean, whether the layer uses a bias vector.
 Default is true.
 * `kernel_initializer`: Initializer for the `kernel` weights matrix.
-See [here](initialization/#available-initialization-methods) for available initialization strings.
 Default is 'glorot_uniform'.
 * `bias_initializer`: Initializer for the bias vector.
 * `kernel_regularizer`: Regularizer function applied to
             the `kernel` weights matrix.
-An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization).
 Default is null.
 * `bias_regularizer`: Regularizer function applied to the bias vector.
-An instance of [Regularizer](../../APIGuide/Regularizers/).
 Default is null.
 * `input_shape`: Only need to specify this argument when you use this layer as the first layer of a model.
-For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
+For Scala API, it should be a shape object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**
 ```scala